droserasprout/KISS/README.md

 KISS
 ======

+_NOTE:_ This is my personal fork for a pretty specific workflow.
+It's not guaranteed to work as intended or work at all.
+Don't bother KISS maintainers with bug reports if using this version!

+List of changes:

+- "Back" button/gesture on home screen shows keyboard.

+___
 An Android launcher not spending time and memory on stuff you'd rather do.

 [Copylefted](https://en.wikipedia.org/wiki/Copyleft) libre software, licensed [GPLv3+](https://github.com/Neamar/KISS/blob/master/LICENSE):